What happens during a pulmonary thromboendarterectomy (PTE)?

 What happens after the pulmonary thromboendarterectomy (PTE)?

-People who have PTE usually are in the hospital for about 10 to 14 days.
+People who have PTE usually are in the hospital for about 10 days.
 You will usually be up and walking in a few days.
 Drains and tubes are removed gradually.
 Before you are discharged, you will have a number of tests of your heart and lungs.
 A test will measure how much additional oxygen therapy you might need.

 You will be able to resume your activities gradually.
 You will need to take blood-thinners.
 You will be asked not to drive, return to work, or lift anything heavier than 15-20 pounds for at least six weeks.
 Cardiopulmonary rehabilitation is often recommended.